Toyota again leads U.S. auto reliability survey, Buick surprises

 Fisher said large pickup trucks' drive systems are more complex and raise consumer concerns, and "these trucks are now sold with much more power equipment and in-car electronics, so there are many more things to go wrong."
 Toyota's Tundra was rated the top full-size pickup truck by a large margin.

-The fourth U.S. automaker, Tesla Motors Inc (TSLA.O), the electric car maker, finished at No. 25.
+The fourth U.S. automaker, Tesla Motors Inc, the electric car maker, finished at No. 25.
 Consumer Reports recommended the Tesla Model S but the "Model X SUV has been plagued with malfunctions, including its complex Falcon-wing doors."